 If a patient receives a diagnosis of pernicious anemia, then treatment should be for life.
 If there are other causes rather than pernicious anemia, treatment should continue until hematological indices improve.

-Due to cobalamin sensitivity, an intradermal test is necessary before any kind of parenteral treatment.
+Due to cobalamin sensitivity, an intradermal test is necessary before any parenteral treatment.
 Because of the tendency to develop anaphylaxis, cobalamin administration is never via the intravenous route.

 Other common adverse effects are fever, itching or rash, tingling or numbness of joint, shortness of breath, rapid weight gain, polycythemia, hypokalemia, congestive heart failure, pulmonary edema, and vascular thrombosis.

-Anaphylaxis can occur due to sensitivity to cobalt moiety or cobalamin molecule.
+Anaphylaxis can occur due to sensitivity to the cobalt moiety or cobalamin molecule.

 Cyanocobalamin should be used cautiously in patients with Leber optic nerve atrophy because it can increase disease severity.
 Cautious use is also recommended in renal failure due to the presence of the aluminum component in cyanocobalamin.

-Before treatment with cobalamin, the physician should evaluate the patient with some investigations, which include serum vitamin B12, folate, iron, hematocrit, and reticulocyte count.
-Effective therapy may reverse the laboratory abnormality quickly within 24 hours and reestablishment of normal bone marrow hematopoiesis within 48 hours.
+Before treatment with cobalamin, the physician should evaluate the patient with some investigations, including serum vitamin B12, folate, iron, hematocrit, and reticulocyte count.
+Effective therapy may quickly reverse the laboratory abnormality within 24 hours and reestablish normal bone marrow hematopoiesis within 48 hours.
 The reticulocyte count may increase after 3 to 4 days and reaches its peak level after one week.
 A complete blood count may become normal approximately within eight weeks.
 Compliance with cobalamin supplementation should be monitored in vitamin B12 deficient patients.
-If homocysteine or methylmalonic acid level fails to return to a normal level during the first week of treatment, it is suspicious for an incorrect diagnosis.
+If the homocysteine or methylmalonic acid level fails to return to a normal level during the first week of treatment, it is suspicious for an incorrect diagnosis.

 Evidence of neuropsychiatric improvement varies according to the severity of symptoms and the level of vitamin deficiency.
 Usually, neurologic manifestations begin to improve within the first week of treatment, and it takes six weeks to three months for complete recovery, although residual neurological abnormalities may persist.
 Patients with delayed improvement, especially with gait, urinary, or bowel dysfunction, should be offered rehabilitative therapy.